Static Replication of Impermanent Loss for Concentrated Liquidity Provision in Decentralised Markets: Numerical Analysis

 Here, $W^P$ and $W^\nu$ are two correlated Brownian motions with correlation $\rho$.
 In the numerical analysis, we assume the initial pool price $P_0 = 10$ and volatility $\nu_0 = 0.3$ and set $\mu = 0.1 $ and $\rho = -0.3$.
 The mean-reversion speed, volatility level and volatility-of-volatility are set as $\kappa = 0.4, \theta = 0.4$ and $\xi = 0.15$ accordingly.
 The liquidity provider supplies liquidity in the upper price interval $[{\mathbb P}_l, {\mathbb P}_u] = [11,14]$ and lower price interval $[{\mathbb S}_l, {\mathbb S}_u] = [6,9]$ and closes her position after one week, i.e. $t=7$ days.

-We use Monte Carlo method to estimate $\mathbb{E}[{\rm{UIL}}^{\mathtt{R}}], \ \mathbb{E}[{\rm{UIL}}^{\mathtt{L}}]$ and call and put options prices.
-The simple trapezoidal numerical integration is utilized to approximate the integral in \eqref{eq_mean_UIL_representation}.
-The accuracy of static replication formulas in \eqref{eq_mean_UIL_representation} is reported in Table \ref{tab_accuracy}.
-It shows in all scenarios the replication formulas yield highly accurate approximations for both right and left side impermanent losses.
+First, we use Monte Carlo method to estimate $\mathbb{E}[{\rm{UIL}}^{\mathtt{R}}], \ \mathbb{E}[{\rm{UIL}}^{\mathtt{L}}]$ and call and put prices. {Second, the simple trapezoidal numerical integration is utilized to approximate the integrals in \eqref{eq_mean_UIL_representation} and \eqref{eq_mean_UIL_representation_left} with 100 different strikes in the intervals $[{\mathbb P}_l, {\mathbb P}_u]$ and $[{\mathbb S}_l, {\mathbb S}_u]$}.
+Table \ref{tab_accuracy} reports the replication error ratios.
+It shows in all scenarios the replication formulas yield highly accurate approximations for both right and left side impermanent losses if there are enough traded option strikes.
 The error ratios are roughly 0.1 base point (0.01\%) for right side impermanent losses and 0.01bp for the left one.
 With the increasing of volatility level $\theta$, it also increases impermanent losses $ \mathbb{E}[{\rm{UIL}}^{\mathtt{R}}]$ and $\mathbb{E}[{\rm{UIL}}^{\mathtt{L}}]$ simultaneously.
 The effects of reversion speed $\kappa$ and volatility-of-volatility $\xi$ are mixed.